libp2p/js-libp2p/doc/LIMITS.md

 ## Connection limits

-It's possible to limit the amount of incoming and outgoing connections a node is able to make.
-When this limit is reached and an attempt to open a new connection is made, existing connections may be closed to make room for the new connection.
+It's possible to limit the total amount of connections a node is able to make (combining incoming and outgoing).
+When this limit is reached and an attempt to open a new connection is made, existing connections may be closed to make room for the new connection (see [Closing connections][#closing-connections]).

+* Note: there currently isn't a way to specify different limits for incoming vs. outgoing.
+Connection limits are applied across both incoming and outgoing connections combined.
+There is a backlog item for this [here](https://github.com/libp2p/js-libp2p/issues/1508).

 We can also limit the number of connections in a "pending" state.
 These connections have been opened by a remote peer but peer IDs have yet to be exchanged and/or connection encryption and multiplexing negotiated.
 Once this limit is hit further connections will be closed unless the remote peer has an address in the [allow list](#allowdeny-lists).

-Note: there currently isn't a way to specify different limits for incoming vs. outgoing.
-Connection limits are applied across both incoming and outgoing connections combined.
-There is a backlog item for this [here](https://github.com/libp2p/js-libp2p/issues/1508).

 All fields are optional.
 The default values are defined in [src/connection-manager/index.ts](https://github.com/libp2p/js-libp2p/blob/master/src/connection-manager/index.ts) - please see that file for the current values.